-- Chapter 2 provides references to other applicable standards that are assumed or required for this standard. - Chapter 3 defines terms used throughout this standard. - Chapter 4 provides an overall description and use models for the SCE Modeling Interface (SCE-MI). - Chapter 5 is a formal functional specification of the APIs themselves. - Appendix A is a tutorial showing the macro-based interface in a simple application. - Appendix B provides an example using dynamic callbacks to implement a user-defined blocking send function on top of the non-blocking functions. - Appendix C provides a VHDL package which can be used to supply SCE-MI macro component declarations to an application. - Appendix D provides a simple multi-clock, multi-transactor schematic example and its VHDL code listing. - Appendix E Using transaction pipes compatibly with OSCI-TLM applications - Appendix F (Sample header files for the SCE-MI) provides headers for both C and C++ implementations. - Appendix G Sample Header File for Basic Transaction Pipes C-Side API - Appendix H Bibliography provides additional documents, to which reference is made only for information or background purposes.
+- Chapter 2 provides references to other applicable standards that are assumed or required for this standard. - Chapter 3 defines terms used throughout this standard. - Chapter 4 provides an overall description and use models for the SCE Modeling Interface (SCE-MI) - Chapter 5 is a formal functional specification of the APIs themselves. - Appendix A provides an example using dynamic callbacks to implement a user-defined blocking send function on top of the non-blocking functions. - Appendix B provides a VHDL package which can be used to supply SCE-MI macro component declarations to an application. - Appendix C provides a simple multi-clock, multi-transactor schematic example and its VHDL code listing. - Appendix D Using transaction pipes compatibly with Accellera Systems Initiative's SystemC-TLM applications - Appendix E (Sample header files for the SCE-MI) provides headers for both C and C++ implementations. - Appendix F Sample Header File for Basic Transaction Pipes C-Side API - Appendix G Bibliography provides additional documents, to which reference is made only for information or background purposes.